ranja-sarkar/Time_series/README.md

 ---

 Prediction interval and confidence interval are often used in the same context, making it important to understand how they differ.
 The former is usually wider than the latter.
-The formulae explains why.
+The formulae for sample size *n* explains why.

 <img width="151" height="54" alt="11" src="https://github.com/user-attachments/assets/13100c53-db0d-4bcc-81c8-e4d52ba379ac" />

+where, *y* is the dependent variable or response and *x* the independent variable.
 The standard error (se) of prediction is given by,

 <img width="172" height="63" alt="22" src="https://github.com/user-attachments/assets/98c40df7-a0da-40e7-9849-caf6eebe873c" />